-The Foundation made grant payments to the Diocese of \$131,644 and \$65,229 during 2022 and 2021, respectively.
+The Foundation made grant payments to the Diocese of \$103,403 and \$131,636 during 2023 and 2022, respectively.
 Amounts remitted were to reimburse the Diocese for various administrative services received.
 These costs are recorded in grant to the Diocese for administrative expenses on the statements of activities.

-The Diocese made contributions to the Foundation of \$585,599 during 2022.
-Amounts were contributed for purposes of increasing funding in the HOB Seminarian Support fund.
+The Diocese made contributions to the Foundation of \$496,941 and \$585,599 during 2023 and 2022, respectively.
+Amounts were contributed in 2023 for establishment of the Bishop Sheridan Endowment fund, and in 2022 for purposes of increasing funding in the HOB Seminarian Support fund.